Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • EB-2C Visa – National Interest Waiver

-Though each of these three categories has its own specific requirements, they all require expertise in associated fields.
-Furthermore, each category has a maximum of 40,000 slots in a year.
+Though each of these three categories has specific requirements, they all have eligibility criteria that require expertise in associated fields.
+Furthermore, each category accepts a maximum of 40,000 visa applications annually.

 Who is eligible for the EB2 visa?